 In England and Ireland, Halloween lanterns were originally carved out of turnips and large beets.
-Faces of demons were cut into the vegetables then a glowing coal was placed inside.
+Faces of demons were cut into the vegetables, and then a glowing coal was placed inside.
 People carried these lanterns around the village or left them burning on doorsteps to frighten away evil spirits.

 When the Irish immigrants arrived in America, they found pumpkins abundant and much easier to carve than turnips.
 And thus, the tradition of turning pumpkins into jack-o-lanterns began.

-The custom of decorating with apples, pumpkins, cornstalks, and autumn leaves has its origin in an ancient Druid autumn festival called Samhain (pronounced SAH-win).
+The custom of decorating apples, pumpkins, cornstalks, and autumn leaves originates in an ancient Druid autumn festival called Samhain (pronounced SAH-win).
 The festival celebrated the end of summer and a successful harvest.

-Today apples also are used in a popular Halloween party game bobbing for apples and are often given out to treat-or-treaters.
-But during the Victorian era, the apple was more than just an edible treat.
+Today, apples are also used in a popular Halloween party game, bobbing for apples, and are often given out to treat-or-treaters.
+But the apple was more than just an edible treat during the Victorian era.
 It played a significant role in determining a young girl’s future.
-By slipping an apple under her pillow on Halloween eve, she was sure to dream of her sweetheart.
+By slipping an apple under her pillow on Halloween Eve, she was sure to dream of her sweetheart.

 Apples also were used to foretell the identity of the man she was to marry.
 At midnight on Halloween, a girl would stand in front of a mirror and brush her hair three times while eating an apple.
 The image of her future husband would appear in the mirror over her shoulder.

 Once she saw his face, she peeled an apple in a single strip.
 She tossed the peel over her left shoulder using her right hand.
 The peel would form the first initial of his name.
 A popular rhyme at the time went as follows: